Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 # Create Custom Chatbot Avatar WordPress Plugin

 This project provides a web application that allows Christine's clients to generate a customized WordPress AI chatbot avatar plugin for their websites.
-Each client can personalize the chatbot plugin by inputting their own **Knowledge Base**, **Predefined Questions**, **Avatar Selection**, and **Language Preference**.
+Each client can personalize the chatbot plugin by inputting their own **Knowledge Base**, **Predefined Questions**, **Speaking and Idle Avatar Selection**, and **Language Preference**.
 The web application then generates a `chatbot.zip` file tailored to the client's needs, which can be deployed directly into their WordPress site.

 ## Features

 - **Knowledge Base Customization**: Clients can input specific knowledge related to their business or company for chatbot responses.
 - **Predefined Questions**: Allows input of frequently asked questions for quick and automated responses.
-- **Avatar Selection**: Clients can choose from a set of predefined avatars or upload their own image for the chatbot.
+- **Speaking and Idle Avatar Selection**: Clients can choose from a set of predefined avatars or upload their own images for the chatbot's speaking and idle states.
 - **Language Preference**: Supports English and Canadian French.
 The chatbot's prompts and text-to-speech features will adapt based on the specified language in the shortcode.
 - **Custom Plugin Generation**: Automatically creates a customized `chatbot.zip` plugin for WordPress.
 - **Shortcode-Based Deployment**: Clients can manually specify the language using a shortcode and add the chatbot to specific pages.